CHAPTER I: GOALS

 or

-EuroCham Cambodia may deny an application for individual membership from anyone who is also a member of a company that is eligible for corporate membership of EuroCham Cambodia determines that the applicant's intention is to represent that company.
+EuroCham Cambodia may deny an application for individual membership, if the latter works for a company that is eligible for ordinary corporate membership and if his/her intention is to represent that company.

-• The duly appointed Ambassadors of European Union Member States in Cambodia;
+• The duly appointed Ambassadors of EEA+UK+CH states in charge of Cambodia; and

-• Any person, partnership, corporation or entity invited by the Executive Committee, which have made, or are likely to make, a distinguished contribution in furthering the purposes of EuroCham Cambodia;
+• Any person, partnership, corporation, or entity invited by the Executive Committee (as defined in Article 17.4), which have made, or are likely to make, a distinguished contribution in furthering the purposes of EuroCham Cambodia.

-• CCIFC and GBC have decided to integrate EuroCham Cambodia as National Chapters (as defined in Article 9).
+• CCIFC and GBC have decided to be fully integrated within EuroCham Cambodia as National Chapters (as defined in Article 9).

 7.3: Admission

-Any natural or legal entities that wish to become members of EuroCham Cambodia shall be required to submit an application for membership in compliance with the procedures prescribed in EuroCham Cambodia’s Internal Rules.
-All such applications will be reviewed and are required to be approved by the Board of Directors.
+Any natural or legal entities that wishes to become member of EuroCham Cambodia shall be required to submit an application for membership in compliance with the procedures prescribed in EuroCham Cambodia’s internal regulations.

 • Resignation or non-payment of membership fees;